maddisondesigns/Quark/readme.txt

 Donate link: http://quarktheme.com
 Tags: black, gray, dark, light, one-column, two-columns, right-sidebar, fluid-layout, responsive-layout, custom-background, custom-header, custom-menu, editor-style, featured-image-header, featured-images, full-width-template, microformats, post-formats, sticky-post, theme-options, threaded-comments, translation-ready
 Requires at least: 3.6
-Tested up to: 3.9
+Tested up to: 3.9.1
-Stable tag: 1.2.10
+Stable tag: 1.2.11
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Quark is your basic building block for creating beautiful, responsive custom themes.
 It's not a convoluted or confusing framework that's hard to learn or even harder to modify.
 It's a simple and elegant starter theme built on HTML5 & CSS3.
 Its base is a responsive, 12 column grid.
 It incorporates custom Theme Options that are easy to modify, a set of common templates, support for WordPress Post Formats and the gorgeous, retina friendly Font Awesome icon font.
+Quark is now Multilingual Ready (WPML) and translated into Spanish and German.

 == Description ==